Road & Track

-Road & Track (stylized as R&T) is an American automotive enthusiast magazine.
-It is owned by Hearst Magazines and is published 6 times per year.
-The editorial offices are located in New York, New York.
+Road & Track (stylized as R&T) is an American automotive enthusiast magazine first published 1947.
+It is owned by Hearst Magazines and is published six times per year.
+The editorial offices are located in New York City.

 History

 Road & Track (often abbreviated R&T) was founded by two friends, Wilfred H. Brehaut, Jr. and Joseph S. Fennessy, in 1947, in Hempstead, New York.
 Published only six times from 1947 to 1949, it struggled in its early years.
 By 1952, regular contributor and editor John R. Bond and his wife Elaine had become the owners of the magazine, which then grew until its sale to CBS Publications in 1972.

 The ampersand (&) in the title was introduced in 1955 by then Editor Terry Galanoy, who replaced the word "and" in the magazine's name because the words Road and Track were graphically too long for newsstand-effective recognition.

 In 1988, Hachette Filipacchi Media took ownership of the magazine.
 In October 2008, Matt DeLorenzo became editor-in-chief, succeeding Thos L. Bryant, who had been in place for 20 years.
 Hearst Magazines purchased the magazine in 2011.
 In June 2012, Larry Webster assumed the role of editor-in-chief, and DeLorenzo became an adviser to the publication.
 Additionally, the magazine moved its operations from Newport Beach, California, to Ann Arbor, Michigan.

 In February 2016, Webster resigned as editor-in-chief and Kim Wolfkill was announced as his replacement.
 In the March/April 2019 issue, Wolfkill announced that the editorial offices in Michigan were closing, and that publication was moving to New York, New York, at the Hearst Tower.
 His LinkedIn profile lists February 2019 as his final date at Road & Track.
 Travis Okulski, Road & Track's website director at the time, took on the editor-in-chief role from the May 2019 issue onwards.

 Car and Driver and Road & Track are sister publications at Hearst and share the same advertising, sales, marketing, and circulation departments.
 However, their editorial operations are distinct and they have separate publishers.

-In August 2020, the magazine transitioned to bi-monthly publishing and dropped the use of the full “Road & Track” title.
-In addition to the title change, the magazine design was relaunched in a minimalist style, and offered new subscription packages ranging from $75 per year to almost $1000.
-Prior to the relaunch, several key contributors left or were let go.
+This arrangement exists since 1985, when CBS acquired Ziff Davis' consumer magazines and among them, Car and Driver.

+In August 2020, the magazine transitioned to a large-format bi-monthly that emphasized elegant design and deeply-reported features.
+Incoming Editor-in-Chief Mike Guy, who had previously launched The Drive for Time Inc., hired Executive Editor Daniel Pund and Creative Director Nathan Schroeder, and together they refashioned Road & Track as the premium, 180-page enthusiast magazine on stands today.
+The Smoking Tire's Matt Farah and best-selling author A.J.
+Baime (Go Like Hell, The Accidental President) joined as Editors-at-Large.

+In January 2024, former Executive Editor Dan Pund was confirmed as Road & Track's new Editor-in-Chief.